 We charge a small fee because we are constantly adding new features, updating the app to make it run smoother, creating instructional videos, and keeping it up to date with current Apple and Google’s policies and security improvements.
 We also have incredible customer service and usually respond right away to any questions.
 We are a super small team of just two people at the moment and charge a very small fee to allow us to continue to work on the app full time.

-We get this question all of the time!
-For some reason when you search in Google it pulls information from our other app.
-This is causing a lot of confusion, so we’re setting the record straight writing a blog article that will hopefully overcome the wrong answer that is being shown by Google.
-The price of Da Vinci Eye is $9.99 for Android, and free for iOS with the option to upgrade.
+The price of Da Vinci Eye is $19.99 for Android, and free for iOS with the option to upgrade.
 Which if you take into consideration the price of other art supplies, it will be probably the cheapest and longest lasting tool you will ever buy.
-Da Vinci Eye costs $9.99 for Android and is free for iPhone and iPads with the ability to upgrade to get full access to the app.
+Da Vinci Eye costs $19.99 for Android and is free for iPhone and iPads with the ability to upgrade to get full access to the app.
 If you buy a pad of good paper, or a set of decent drawing pencils, or even tubes of paint… all of are less than the price of the app AND you will need to purchase them when they run out.
 You won’t find a better deal for a more. useful tool!

 If you want to make larger artwork you can do that several different ways…